-Workers’ Compensation Definitions
+Workers Compensation Definitions

-At Brown, Moore & Associates, PLLC, we offer years of experience representing injured workers throughout Charlotte, North Carolina.
+At Brown Moore & Associates, PLLC, we offer years of experience representing injured workers throughout Charlotte, North Carolina.
 We are committed to helping clients navigate through the maze of North Carolina’s workers’ compensation system.

 If you feel overwhelmed or unclear as to what benefits you are entitled to receive, you are not alone.
 Our firm’s Charlotte workers’ compensation lawyers understand the hurdles many injured workers face in trying to maneuver through North Carolina’s confusing workers’ compensation system.
 When you select our law firm, we will explain the steps you need to take, while defining key workers’ compensation terms.
-Contact our law firm today to meet with a highly skilled workers’ compensation attorney.
+Contact our law firm today to meet with a highly-skilled workers’ compensation attorney.

 Addressing Workers’ Compensation Definitions in North Carolina

 - Average Weekly Wage: Generally, an employee’s average weekly wage is based on the amount earned during the weeks that the employee actually worked in the job over the 52 weeks before the injury.
-If this method of calculating the average weekly wage does not accurately reflect the employee’s wage-earning capacity, there are other methods which may be used by a skilled attorney.
+If this method of calculating the average weekly wage does not accurately reflect the employee’s wage-earning capacity, there are other methods that may be used by a skilled attorney.

 - Compensation rate: This is the amount that an employee will receive as a weekly disability benefit through the workers’ compensation system.
 The compensation rate amounts to two-thirds of the worker’s Average Weekly Wage.
-This is also an important number for determining the payment to which a worker may be entitled for his or her impairment rating.
+This is also an important number for determining the payment to which a worker may be entitled to his or her impairment rating.

 - Authorized treating physician: This is the physician to whom the injured party is sent by the workers’ compensation insurer.
 The authorized treating physician can be selected by the employee only if approved by the Industrial Commission.